[Disclosure: Cards from our partners are mentioned below.]

 Since Visa took over Costco’s network, other credit cards now work at the bulk retailer.
 As of June 1, BankAmericard Cash Rewards cardholders can earn 2% cash back at wholesale clubs plus 3% cash back on gas, 2% cash back on groceries and 1% cash back on all other purchases.
 Just last week, Chase announced that its Freedom credit card will offer the 5% cash back category of Wholesale Clubs through the end of the year.
 (Freedom cardholders — who can read a full review of the card here — can earn up to 5% cash back on up to $1,500 spent in revolving bonus categories each quarter.)

 It’s important to read the terms and conditions to be sure a particular credit card is right for you.
 It’s also a good idea to check your credit score to see where you stand financially, as this may affect whether or not you can qualify.
-You can view two of your credit scores, updated each month, for free on Credit.com.
+You can view two of your credit scores, updated every 14 days, for free on Credit.com.

 At publishing time, the Costco Anywhere Visa Card, BankAmericard Cash Rewards and Chase Freedom credit card as well as American Express products are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.